 35% increase in matches that resulted in a meeting

-10KC is a $75M B2B employee development platform used by enterprise organizations including Amazon, Uber, and PayPal.
+Abode is an employee development platform used by enterprise organizations including Amazon, Uber, and PayPal.

 After acquiring another company, we evaluated whether to migrate the existing networking experience to the new platform or rethink it entirely.

-Rather than carry forward a model that wasn’t working, we chose to rebuild networking from the ground up.
+Rather than carry forward a broken model, we chose to rebuild networking from the ground up.

 B2B SaaS HR platform